codepath/android_guides/Sharing-Content-with-Intents.md

 startActivity(Intent.createChooser(sharingIntent, "Share image using"));
 ```

+### Sending Remote Images

 You may want to send an image that comes from a remote URL.
-Assuming you are using a third party library like SmartImageView, here is how you might share an image that came from the network and was loaded in an ImageView.
-First, we load the bitmap into the view:
+Assuming you are using a third party library like `SmartImageView`, here is how you might share an image that came from the network and was loaded in an ImageView.
+First, we need to load the bitmap into the view:

 ```java
 // Get access to SmartImageView object and the loaded Bitmap